4 Geometry operations

 Figure 4.12: The output GeoSeries, after subtracting a shapely geometry using .intersection

-The .overlay method (see Section 3.3.6) further extends this technique, making it possible to apply “many-to-many” pairwise geometry generations between all pairs of two GeoDataFrames.
+The .overlay method (see Section 3.2.6) further extends this technique, making it possible to apply ‘many-to-many’ pairwise geometry generations between all pairs of two GeoDataFrames.
 The output is a new GeoDataFrame with the pairwise outputs, plus the attributes of both inputs which were the inputs of the particular pairwise output geometry.
-See the Set operations with overlay article in the geopandas documentation for examples of .overlay.
+Also see the Set operations with overlay1 article in the geopandas documentation for examples of .overlay.

-In this section, we illustrate the difference between the two types of operators introduced in the last two chapters: boolean, such as .intersects (Section 3.3.1), and geometry-generating, such as .intersection (Section 4.3.5).
+In the last two chapters we have introduced two types of spatial operators: boolean, such as .intersects (Section 3.2.1), and geometry-generating, such as .intersection (Section 4.2.5).
+Here, we illustrate the difference between them.
 We do this using the specific scenario of subsetting points by polygons, where (unlike in other cases) both methods can be used for the same purpose and giving the same result.

-To illustrate the point, we will subset points that cover the bounding box of the circles x and y in Figure 4.6.
-Some points will be inside just one circle, some will be inside both and some will be inside neither.
-The following code sections generates the sample data for this section, a simple random distribution of points within the extent of circles x and y, resulting in output illustrated in Figure 4.13.
+To illustrate the point, we will subset points that cover the bounding box of the circles x and y from Figure 4.6.
+Some points will be inside just one circle, some will be inside both, and some will be inside neither.
+The following code sections generate the sample data for this section, a simple random distribution of points within the extent of circles x and y, resulting in output illustrated in Figure 4.13.
 We create the sample points in two steps.
-First, we figure out the bounds where random points are to be generated:
+First, we figure out the bounds where random points are to be generated.

 bounds = x.union(y).bounds